 While it sounds cool, many are not aware of what ICU nurses actually do during a typical 12-hour shift.

-From 2012-2016 I worked in a neurocritical care unit, and floated to the intensive care unit (ICU), cardiac intensive care, and step-down/intermediate care unit.
-I obtained my national critical care certification, and loved working there.
+From 2012-2016 I worked in a neurocritical care unit and floated to the intensive care unit (ICU), cardiac intensive care, and step-down/intermediate care unit.
+I obtained my national critical care certification and loved working there.
 Let’s go over how a typical shift in the critical care environment typically flows.

-What does an ICU Nurse Do?
+What do ICU Nurses Do?

 Before you can take care of your patients, you have to learn about them, meet them and their families, and review their chart.
 Nurses share this information in a fast-paced discussion called “nursing report”.
 Let’s dive in!